bluefoxi/greetingapp/README.md

 to run server and client at the same time you can use "npm run start-all" from the root

-*remember to use npm install for both client and server"
+*remember to use npm install for both client and server*